MorpheusAIs/Subgraph/README.md

-# The Graph template
+# The Graph For Morpheus Smart Contracts

-Template The Graph repository for ad-hoc subgraphs development.
+This is the graph for Morpheus Smart Contracts.